Joint Optimization of DNN Model Caching and Request Routing in Mobile Edge Computing: Abstract

 \section{Abstract}

 Mobile edge computing (MEC) can pre-cache deep neural networks (DNNs) near end-users, providing low-latency services and improving users' quality of experience (QoE).
-However, caching all DNN models at edge servers with limited capacity is difficult, and the impact of model loading time on QoE \q{remains} underexplored.
-Hence, we introduce dynamic DNNs in edge scenarios, disassembling a complete DNN model into interrelated submodels for more fine-grained and flexible model caching and request routing solutions.
-This raises the pressing issue of jointly deciding request routing and submodel caching for dynamic DNNs to balance model inference precision and loading latency for QoE optimization.
-In this paper, we study the joint dynamic model caching and request routing problem in MEC networks, aiming to maximize user request inference precision under constraints of server resources, latency, and model loading time.
-To tackle this problem, we propose CoCaR, an \q{offline} algorithm based on linear programming and random rounding that leverages dynamic DNNs to optimize caching and routing schemes, achieving near-optimal performance. \q{ Furthermore, we develop an online variant of CoCaR, named CoCaR-OL, enabling effective adaptation to dynamic and unpredictable online request patterns.
-The simulation results demonstrate that the proposed CoCaR improves the average inference precision of user requests by 46\% compared to state-of-the-art baselines.
-In addition, in online scenarios, CoCaR-OL achieves an improvement of no less than 32.3\% in user QoE over competitive baselines. }
+However, caching all DNN models at capacity-limited edge servers is difficult, and the impact of model loading time on QoE remains underexplored.
+We explore dynamic DNNs by disassembling a complete DNN model into interrelated submodels to enable fine-grained joint optimization of submodel caching and request routing to balance inference precision and loading latency.
+In this paper, we study the joint dynamic model caching and request routing problem in MEC networks, aiming to maximize user request inference precision under constraints of server resources, latency, and model loading time. \revii{We propose CoCaR, an offline algorithm based on linear programming and random rounding that optimizes joint decisions with a provable performance bound.
+Furthermore, we develop an online extension, CoCaR-OL, to adapt to dynamic and unpredictable request patterns.} The simulation results demonstrate that CoCaR improves the average inference precision for user requests by 40.1\% over state-of-the-art baselines.
+In addition, CoCaR-OL achieves an improvement of at least 32.3\% in users' QoE over competitive baselines.